hawk/lux/doc/lux.md

 Hardening test cases
 ====================

-Here follows some advice to make the test cases more reliable.
+Here follows some advices to make the test cases more reliable.
 In general we want to avoid race conditions and intermittent failures.
 We do also want our test cases to not introduce problems for other test cases.